thehappyanarchist/foundryacks/README.md

 All the features you need to play ACKS in Foundry VTT.

 ## License
-This Foundry VTT system requires ACKS Core Rules that you can find here.\
+This Foundry VTT system requires ACKS Core Rules that you can find at http://autarch.co/buy-now.
 This third party product is not affiliated with or approved by Autarch.

 ## Artwork